sjana98/sjana98.github.io/README.md

 - This repo is for coursera assignments.
-- And for WebpageProjects.github.io repo's webpage hosting.
+- And for WebpageProjects repo's webpage hosting.